SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 but preconditions are checked in both debug and production builds.
 In production builds,
 the condition inside an assertion isn't evaluated.
-You can therefore use as many assertions as you wish during your development process, without impacting performance in production.
+This means you can use as many assertions as you want during your development process, without impacting performance in production.